nus-comparch/looppoint/README.md

 * `--force`: Start a new set of end-to-end run (**Warning**: The full application simulation can take a long time)
 * `--reuse-profile`: Reuse the default profiling data (used along with `--force`)
+* `--reuse-fullsim`: Reuse the default full program simulation (used along with `--force`)
+* `--no-flowcontrol`: Disable thread flowcontrol during profiling
+* `--use-pinplay`: Use PinPlay instead of SDE for profiling
+* `--native`: Run the application natively
-* `--reuse-fullsim`: Reuse the default full program simulation (used along with `--force`) Note that SPEC applications and default results are not included in the open version.
+Note that SPEC applications and default results are not included in the open version.

 ###### Usage Examples
 ```
-./run-looppoint.py -p demo-matrix-1 -n 8 --force
+./run-looppoint.py -p demo-dotproduct-1 -n 8 --force
 ```
-will start a new set of end-to-end run for `demo-matrix-1` program with `8` cores, using `passive` wait policy and `test` inputs
+will start a new set of end-to-end run for `demo-dotproduct-1` program with `8` cores, using `passive` wait policy and `test` inputs

 ```
 ./run-looppoint.py -p demo-matrix-2 -w active -i test --force